 If you know me, you know that I’m a huge nerd.
-I have been to other conferences before because my mom collects pens and I would go to all kinds of events and grab all the free pens for her.
+I have been to other conferences before because my mom collects pens.
+I would go to all kinds of events and grab all the free pens for her.
 As many of you know, I’m studying to be a librarian and I run my own mobile library.
-Being able to go to this convention was a dream come true, and all I did was spend a couple of hours volunteering.
-It was my first time at such a large convention, so there were a couple things I missed out on, but I’m quick on my feet so I quickly adapted and learned a lot of inside information while I was there.
+Being able to go to this convention was a dream come true.
+All I did was spend a couple of hours volunteering.
+It was my first time at such a large convention.
+There were a couple things I missed out on, but I’m quick on my feet so I quickly adapted.
+I learned a lot of inside information while I was there.

 The final total was 97 books.
 Some were galleys or a mock-up, some were advanced reading copies, and some were given away because the conference was over and they hadn’t been sold yet.
-I took everything they would give me like bookmarks, posters, pencils, pens, etc. I had a great idea to bring my dolly with me and it made it so much easier to carry everything home.
+I took everything they would give me like bookmarks, posters, pencils, pens, etc. The best idea I’ve had was to bring my dolly with me and it made it so much easier to carry everything home.
 I even got some valuable information from people who have been librarians for over 20 years.
 I had so much fun, and it made me wish I had a job of just going to conventions.
-I would love to be able to travel all over the country going to conventions and seeing what the future holds.
+It would be amazing if I could travel all over the country going to conventions and seeing what the future holds.

 Overall, the Texas Library Association Conference was a success.
 It was fun, cool, and awesome in general, but I may have a biased opinion.
-It felt so good to be around people with similar interests who are not competing with me to get a job so they are willing to help me and guide me.
+I loved being around people with similar interests who are not competing with me to get a job so they are willing to help me and guide me.
 It feels good to finally know what you want to do with your life.

 If you want more information, check out my library page.